Skip to main content

 Broaden your perspective and earn credit while exploring the world.
 With study abroad programs and field school opportunities in select disciplines, you can immerse yourself in new cultures, gain hands-on experience, and bring global insight back to your studies.

-Discover courses abroad
+Discover courses abroad Apply for the Undergraduate Travel Award

 Experience learning beyond the classroom

 Whether you’re looking for a more in-depth learning experience by assisting with a research project or want to test your knowledge in a real-life setting, we can help.
-Combined with your required coursework, the programs outlined below will provide you with a solid foundation for further studies and an excellent framework for a challenging and rewarding career―whatever direction you decide to go.
+Combined with your required coursework, the programs outlined below will provide you with a solid foundation for further studies and an excellent framework for a challenging and rewarding career ― whatever direction you decide to go.

 The Faculty of Arts & Science is proud to offer you the chance to participate in our Co-operative Education program—the only one of its kind in Alberta, offering co-op to all majors at the undergraduate and graduate level.
 Co-op allows you to gain work experience directly related to your studies and make invaluable contacts in the workforce, all while earning a competitive salary.
 Completion of the program allows you to receive a Co-operative Education designation on your degree and, most importantly, a kick-start to your career the minute you graduate.